duritong/ocp4-azure-icpi/README.md

 This is not a supported way of installing OpenShift 4, but it is close to what the `openshift-install` does when you are doing an IPI installation on Azure.

+## Fully private cluster edition / User Defined Routing

+When deploying a private cluster through IPI mechanisms, you will end up with a few public Azure resources that are required for the cluster to talk externally (e.g. Azure API).

+Using this branch (`fully-private-cluster`) you get some guidance how to establish a fully private cluster without any public resources.

+### Requirements

+You must have a vnet deployed and dedicated routing in place that allows to directly reach [Azure APIs](https://docs.microsoft.com/en-us/azure/azure-portal/azure-portal-safelist-urls?tabs=public-cloud) (no proxy, no TLS interception) and optionally also [Red Hat URLs](https://docs.openshift.com/container-platform/4.4/installing/install_config/configuring-firewall.html).

+Important are that you additionally, set `public` in the `install-config.yaml` to `Internal`, configure all the pre-existing Azure resources and most important remove the public egress Service endpoint.

+**Important:** You must remove the public egress Service endpoint until specifying [OutboundType is supported](https://github.com/openshift/installer/pull/3324) by the installer.

 ## General idea

 Basically, we follow what the IPI would do, but are driving the steps on our own.
 This allows us